 A quick background on me…

-If you’re new to connecting with me, I’ve been working as a model for almost 15 years, after studying Fine Art and following a passion for eye-catching imagery, storytelling and photography.
+If you’re new to connecting with me, I’ve been working as a model for almost 15 years, after studying Fine Art and following a passion for eye-catching and evocative imagery.
 I work in portrait, fashion and fine art genres, for photographers, artists and designers.
 I have also worked on my own photography for over a decade, which gives me helpful insight and compassion to make the most of this technique.
 I pride myself in keeping a positive nature, collaborating on ideas, and helping each individual I work with to achieve their aims and vision, whatever their level of experience.
 Modelling has been an incredibly rewarding journey so far, allowing me to meet so many wonderful people, and travel far and wide, but due to being locked down and grounded, all my tours and events were put on hold, so I’ve been exploring this alternative, innovative way of working with fellow creatives, since last April 2020.

 What is this wizardry?